 White House Christmas decorations unveiled

-The First Lady Melania Trump revealed "The Spirit of America" as this year's theme in a video posted on social media.
+The First Lady Melania Trump revealed 2019's theme as "The Spirit of America" in a video posted on social media.

-The elaborate decorations were put on display with the help of over 100 volunteers and include displays made from gingerbread.

 -